RIT-Launch-Initiative/FSW/samples/littlefs/README.md

 a filesystem is created in-tree under `fstab`, `FS_FSTAB_DECLARE_ENTRY` creates both of these from the node's label.
 Otherwise, each filesystem provides `DECLARE_CUSTOM_CONFIG` macros to create this structure, and then the mount point contains a pointer to that structure.
+Then `fs_mount_t` takes in a mount point structure and mounts the filesystem.

 # Shell
 After all of the sample code finishes executing, the shell opens.
 The commands